JakeSteam/blog-programming/_posts/2019-03-18-automatically-adding-build-time-to-your-android-app.md

 buildConfigField "java.util.Date", "BUILD_TIME", "new java.util.Date(" + System.currentTimeMillis() + "L)"
 ```

 Next, just use `BuildConfig.BUILD_TIME` whenever you want to access this date object.
-Just like a normal `Date` object, it can be formatted (e.g. to “18 Mar 2019”):
+Just like a normal `Date` object, it can be formatted (e.g. to "18 Mar 2019"):

 ```
 SimpleDateFormat("dd MMM yyy", Locale.US).format(BuildConfig.BUILD_TIME)
 ```

-That’s it!
+That's it!

 This technique is used in [my open source APOD Wallpaper app](https://github.com/JakeSteam/APODWallpaper/blob/master/app/build.gradle#L15), and [available as a Gist](https://gist.github.com/JakeSteam/6052f0f3a7ac523649c4f05d1d1cb1fb).